sushantbhatnagar/quandoo/README.md

 # Framework - Folder Structure

-Cucumber is a tool that facilitates Behavior Driven Development framework.
+Cucumber is a tool that facilitates Behavior Driven Development(BDD) framework.
 It acts as a living documentation wherein the scenarios can be written in Gherkin language, a plain text language which keeps Stakeholders, Developers and Testers on the same page in terms of the feature to be developed.

 It focuses on end-user and the scenarios that are priority as per the business domain.
 The tests are easy to write, maintainable and reusable.